astelmach01/astelmach01/README.md

 ## Hi there! 👋 I'm Andrew Stelmach.
 🏫 I'm a student at Northeastern University with a strong interest in artificial intelligence and machine learning.
-In my free time, I enjoy tinkering with different programming languages and tools to build cool projects.
+In my free time, I enjoy tinkering with and supporting cool projects.

 ### 🔭 My Projects
 Here are some of the projects I've worked on: